#!/usr/bin/perl -w

 Handle Command Line Arguments

 Command line argument is commonly use in passing in the configuration to a Perl script.
-Fortunately, Perl's core module come with a parsing library i.e. GetOpt::Long
+Fortunately, Perl's core module come with a parsing library i.e. GetOpt::Long which ease the parsing of arguments.

 Here is the sample code: